eclipse-cyclonedds/cyclonedds/docs/manual/config/discovery-behavior.rst

 - The **key value** index is used for retaining the current state of each instance in the WHC.

 When a new sample overwrites the state of an instance, the key value index allows dropping samples from the sequence number index.
-For transient-local behavior (see :ref:`DDSI-specific transient-local behaviour`), the key value index also allows retaining the current state of each instance even when all Readers have acknowledged a sample.
+For transient-local behaviour (see :ref:`DDSI-specific transient-local behaviour`), the key value index also allows retaining the current state of each instance even when all Readers have acknowledged a sample.